 GLP-1 is a potent stimulator of glucose-dependent insulin release.
 Also stimulates insulin release in response to IL6 (PubMed:22037645).
 Plays important roles on gastric motility and the suppression of plasma glucagon levels.
 May be involved in the suppression of satiety and stimulation of glucose disposal in peripheral tissues, independent of the actions of insulin.
-Have growth-promoting activities on intestinal epithelium.
+Has growth-promoting activities on intestinal epithelium.
 May also regulate the hypothalamic pituitary axis (HPA) via effects on LH, TSH, CRH, oxytocin, and vasopressin secretion.
 Increases islet mass through stimulation of islet neogenesis and pancreatic beta cell proliferation.
 Inhibits beta cell apoptosis.

 [Glucagon-like peptide 2]: Stimulates intestinal growth and up-regulates villus height in the small intestine, concomitant with increased crypt cell proliferation and decreased enterocyte apoptosis.
 The gastrointestinal tract, from the stomach to the colon is the principal target for GLP-2 action.
 Plays a key role in nutrient homeostasis, enhancing nutrient assimilation through enhanced gastrointestinal function, as well as increasing nutrient disposal.
 Stimulates intestinal glucose transport and decreases mucosal permeability.